mfornace/lilwil/README.md

 lilwil::unit_test("my-test-name", "my test comment", [](lilwil::Context ct, ...) {...});
 ```

-### `Context` API
+### `lilwil::Context`

+`lilwil::Context` is the test runner class.
+It includes an interface for creating test sections and testing various assertions. `Context` is a derived class of `BaseContext` with no additional members: its sole purpose is to give a decent API for usability.
+As such, one of the easiest ways to extend `lilwil` is to define your own class inheriting from `Context` with whatever additional methods you want; as long as `Context` is convertible to your class, this will all just work.

 Most methods on `Context` are non-const.
-However, `Context` is fine to be copied or moved around, so it has approximately the same thread safety as `std::vector` and other STL containers (i.e. multiple readers are fine, reading and writing at the same time is bad).
-A default-constructed `Context` is valid but not very useful; you shouldn't construct it yourself unless you know what you're doing.
+However, `Context` is fine to be copied or moved around, so it has approximately the same thread safety as usual STL containers (i.e. multiple readers are fine, reading and writing at the same time is bad).
+(A default-constructed `Context` is valid but not very useful; you shouldn't construct it yourself unless you know what you're doing.)

-To run things in parallel within C++, just make multiple copies of your `Context` as needed.
-However, the registered handlers must be thread safe when called concurrently for this to work.
-(The included Python handlers are thread safe.)
+To run things in parallel within a C++ test, just make multiple copies of your `Context` as needed.
+This assumes that the registered handlers are thread safe when called concurrently; all of the included Python handlers are thread safe.

 #### Logging